|✍️ Editor's take: TopAgentsRanked can help you find an agent fast, but with poor quality control and no savings, alternatives offer better value.|

 Clever Real Estate, for example, offers an even better no-cost agent matching service, but also pre-negotiates discounts with agents on your behalf.

-Sellers can list with a top local agent for just $3,000 or 1% vs. the typical 2.5-3% rate you’ll get with TopAgentsRanked.
-And eligible Clever buyers get 0.5% of their home’s purchase price in cash back after closing.
+Sellers can list with a top local agent for just 1.5% vs. the typical 2.5-3% rate you’ll get with TopAgentsRanked.
+And eligible Clever buyers get cash back after closing.

 Should you use TopAgentsRanked to find a realtor?